Tenses for Beginners: The Easy Guide to Learning English Grammar Tenses

 This last way to talk about the future has the same uses as the past continuous.

-You use this tense to talk about things that might be interrupted in the future, or to say what will be happening at a specific time in the future.
+You use the future continuous to talk about things that might be interrupted in the future, or to say what will be happening at a specific time in the future.

 Just add the -ing form of a verb after the words “will be” or “am going to be.”